 \subsection{Discussion}

-\subo{} achieves superior distribution matching (lower FCS) without compromising on the quality of sampled candidates (Top-100 Average Reward) and with lower variance.
-Furthermore, continuing filtering during offline training (with \subof{}) specializes \subo{} for high-reward candidate generation, either competing with or outperforming classical GFNs.
-These gains persist across scales ($N\in \{1000, 2708, 3269,5249\}, C \in \{5, 10,15\}$), suggesting that structured rewards can unlock the potential of GFN in combinatorial domains.
-Although the instances are too large to fathom that \subo{} learns the entire distribution, these results suggest that (constrained) data-augmentation with uncertain data (\subo{} being a specific case) seems to help GFNs reduce the distance to the target distribution faster without sacrificing their performance from an applicative standpoint.
-Of particular interest is the fact that although the upper bounds on the reward stem from the structure of the reward, they can be arbitrarily loose.
-Despite this, \subo{} allocates its flow much more efficiently than its classical counterpart.
-This raises questions, notably on how much uncertainty can be tolerated by GFNs such that they still learn approximately the right distribution in practice.
-These results also suggest that data scale is the most important factor in learning the target, a long-held intuition in the field~\citep{halevyUnreasonableEffectivenessData2009}.
+Clearly, the experiments show leveraging $P_F$ as the data collection policy is sufficient to generate large amounts of upper bounds.
+As a result, \subo{} achieves superior distribution matching (lower FCS) without compromising on the quality of sampled candidates (Top-100 Average Reward) and with lower variance.
+Furthermore, filtering during offline training (with \subof{}) specializes \subo{} for high-reward candidate generation, either competing with or outperforming classical GFNs.
+These gains persist across scales suggesting that structured rewards can unlock the potential of GFN in combinatorial domains.
+These results suggest that (constrained) data-augmentation with uncertain data (\subo{} being a specific case) seems to help GFNs reduce the distance to the target distribution faster without sacrificing their performance from an applicative standpoint.
+Additionally, despite the fact that the upper bounds can be arbitrarily loose, \subo{} allocates its flow much more efficiently than its classical counterpart.
+This raises questions, notably on how much uncertainty GFNs can tolerate while learning approximately the right distribution in practice.
+These results also support that data scale is the most important factor in learning the target, a long-held intuition in the field~\citep{halevyUnreasonableEffectivenessData2009}.